zipang/the-next-mvp-starter/src/pages/api/db/README.md

 ```

 The first batch of `NEXT_PUBLIC_FIREBASE` properties are the one that are used by the web client sdk.
 They are not sensitives.
-You can find them and copy them from the Project Settings, apps (create one) and the code sample that is provided to instanciate the web SDK :
+You can find them and copy them from the Firebase console : Project Settings, apps (create one) and the code sample that is provided to instanciate the web SDK :

 ```js
 // Your web app's Firebase configuration